Scorched earth: The climate impact of conflict | DW | 28.05.2021

-The global military is under pressure to rapidly reduce its own outsized carbon 'bootprint' to help limit global heating — and future climate conflict.
+Militaries around the world are under pressure to rapidly reduce their own outsized carbon "bootprint" to help limit global heating — and future climate conflict.

 From the dumping of defoliants like Agent Orange on forests in Vietnam to oil wells set ablaze during the Gulf War and the contamination of the aquifers bombed in Gaza, environmental destruction has long been a by-product of conflict.